aplasket/author_book/README.md

 ## User Story 3, Book Index

 As a visitor
-When I visit '/child_table_name'
+When I visit '/books'
-Then I see each Child in the system including the Child's attributes (data from each column that is on the child table)
+Then I see each Book in the system including the book's attributes (data from each column that is on the book table)

 [ ] done